adon-cloudcannon/landing-page-test/src/collections/case-studies/ed-cupaioli.md

 ## How CloudCannon enables a great user experience

-Ed sees a lot of parallels between his previous work as a classroom teacher and his development focus on user experience — both jobs require data tracking, managing behavior, and trying to influence people to do the best thing possible at all times.

 In order to help his clients, Ed writes custom documentation ensuring that they know exactly how to achieve their website goals, and he also leverages CloudCannon’s flexible configuration to help his users.
 Ed’s confident that CloudCannon can give both him and his users the reliable developer experience and the intuitive user experience they each need.
 From specific instructions in comment fields and callouts he’s added to site dashboards, through to automatic calculations, linked relational data, and page previews, he’s enjoying the development process.

 And when he needs assistance, or wants to add a new feature?
 CloudCannon’s support is right there to help: